<< Previous wine Next wine >>

 100% Garnacha.
 Vines planted since 1965.
 Tended in sandy and limestone soil at 800 m (2,625ft) elevation.

 Zestos Rosado pairs well shrimp, shellfish and spicy seafood preparations.

 The objective is to make a bright rosé that is pale "onion"-skin orange.
 After harvest, the grapes are pressed and macerate at cold temperature with 30% of the skins for 6 to 8 hours.
 After this very short time of skin contact, the skins are discarded rather than left in contact throughout the cold fermentation process.
 After 30 days of natural decanting, the wine is slightly filtered and then bottled in January.

-LOCATION, SOIL, CLIMATE: The vineyards are located in Zone 7, in the high elevation district of San Martin de Valdeiglesias at 800 meters (2,625 ft.) elevation.
+The vineyards are located in the high elevation district of San Martin de Valdeiglesias at 800 meters (2,625 ft.) elevation.
 The sandy and limestone soil in this area is responsible for the mineral characters expressed in Zestos.
-For climate, the area's high elevation of 800 meters makes it the most extreme climate in the region.
+The area's high elevation makes it the most extreme climate in the DO.
 The risk of frost during early budding and flowering is very high.
 However, when the risk of frost is low, San Martin produces among the most floral and mineral Garnachas in all of Spain.
 The average temperature from April to October is 17.9C (64.2F) and yearly rainfall is 574mm (22.6 in).

-TASTING NOTES: This elegant vibrant, mineral-rosé from the high elevation mountains of Madrid offers aromas of strawberry and pomegranate coupled with flavors of cherries and grapefruit.
+This elegant vibrant, mineral rosé from the high elevation mountains of Madrid offers aromas of strawberry and pomegranate coupled with flavors of cherries and grapefruit.
 The finish is crisp with notes of minerality.